rajeshpleti/SITHARAMA/elysiumanalytics.md

 * Introducing event independent alerting.
 * Complete UI overall with single step Alert rule definition.

+**Add a new alert rule**

+The ‘Add New Rule’ link is at the top right corner of the ‘Manage Alert Rules’ page, where you can define a new alert rule step-by-step.
+There are currently two categories of alerts.
+Select either of the two options

+**Category:** Type of the alerts, Rule-based and Behaviour Alerts

 ![alerttypes](alerttypes.png)

 ## Behavioural Alerts :